jlparkI/AntPack/README.md

 modifications to the liability search tool to make it more intelligible.

+v0.3.8.6.2 makes humanization more flexible by allowing you to specify your own list of excluded positions INSTEAD OF the default Kabat-identified CDRs if so desired.

 ## Installation

 The only required dependency is numpy.
 If you want to run the GUI,